yvoyer/php-specification/README.md

 ### Between

-Whether the property's numeric value is included between the left and right values.
+Whether the property's numeric or date value is included between the left and right values.

 Example: `Between::integers('alias', 'age', 18, 40)`
+Example: `Between::dates('alias', 'published_at', new \DateTime('1900-01-01'), new \DateTime('2000-01-01 12:34:56'))`

+**Note**: The format `Y-m-d H:i:s` is the only supported format used for comparison.

 ### Contains